Happy Groundhog’s Day

 The kids and I usually make, Groundhog Grub, basically a no-bake cookie that we have added a gummy worm to, as groundhogs forage the dirt for grubs, the kids love helping in the kitchen and no-bake cookies are my husbands favorite, this is a win all around.
 For that recipe, click here.
 While those are cooling, we usually go about our day, but we do sprinkle in some groundhog fun.

 After that we discover a little about groundhogs and with each passing year, children will learn a little more or be interested in a different aspect of an animal.
-One year they might be really into what a groundhog eats, while another year it might be about where the animal sleeps and so on, a good place for your own reference is just popping on Wikipedia.
-Also, here is a list of a few fact about groundhogs and the day.
+One year they might be really into what a groundhog eats, while another year it might be about where the animal sleeps and so on.
+For a list of 9 Groundhog Day facts, click here.

 In the day of the internet, my kids want to see videos of whatever subject we are discussing, so I usually turn to YouTube to find something.
 This video here is a quick little intro to groundhogs, at only a couple minutes, and it has a bit about the holiday too.
 Here is a link to other popular groundhog videos on YouTube, I have not seen them all, so preview before the kids watch.